agjarv/MDEF/docs/term03/digitalprototyping.md

 ## Blender as Interface

+This class we had an opportunity to "look under the hood" of Blender to understand how Blender works behind the scenes.
+Shapes and geometries are just math and Blender provides an interface to interact visually.
+By taking a look at coding shapes in Python with Blender we got a better understanding on how it all works under the normal interface of Blender.
+It is interesting to see yet another way that Blender could be used.
+I have had some experience using Python in Grasshopper/Rhino to generate shapes so this reminded me of that as well.
+For me creating shapes this way is a bit tedious because I am not that great at coding yet but I definitely can see the potential to be able to hook this up the Arduino and other electronics.
+I am looking forward to having some more time in the future to experiment further with connecting my Ardunio and some sensors to Blender as well.

 ## Final Micro-challenge: Intellectual Property

 For this final challenge Seher and I continued working on the project we had been working on in previous microchallenges.
 Our project, Andaaza, was created to encode audio messages onto the surface of everyday objects -- a ceramic cup is what we have started with.
 Andaaza was created as a storytelling tool to carry our messages through time and to explore alternative ideas of measurement from a post-scientific perspective.
 In the past two challenges we successfully built a machine that takes audio input in real time, processes it, and embosses it onto a ceramic cup, similar to how sound can be recorded onto a vinyl record.